paluh/purescript-puxing-bob/README.md

 ```

 As `MyRouteType` is not going to change during application lifetime (and it should be tested before production build anyway ;-)), it is "safe" to use this pattern to simplify subcomponents API and drop router parameter from your `update` functions.

-As a side note, I want to say that it's hard to imagine that `Maybe` would disapear from `Routing.Bob.router` constructor result, as it is hard to think about sane, default, url encodings of all PureScript data types (for example I'm not sure, how should look url for this type: `[ { field :: Int, ... } ]`).